Tokyo Tower: Complete Guide to Japan’s Iconic Landmark

 弁天堂 (28)-2

-Located right next to Tokyo Tower, Zojoji Temple is the head temple of the Jodo sect, founded in 1393.
-Tokugawa Ieyasu moved it to its current location in 1598, and it flourished as the family temple of the Tokugawa shoguns during the Edo period.
-The temple grounds include the graves of Tokugawa shoguns, providing a sense of history and culture.
+Zojoji Temple is the head temple of the Jodo (Pure Land) sect of Buddhism, located right next to Tokyo Tower.
+Founded in 1393, it was relocated to its current location by Tokugawa Ieyasu in 1598 and flourished as the family temple of the Tokugawa shoguns during the Edo period.
+The grounds contain the burial sites of successive Tokugawa shoguns, offering a rich sense of history and culture.

-Within the grounds of Zojoji Temple, there are historical structures such as the Great Gate and the Sangedatsumon Gate.
-The Sangedatsumon Gate, in particular, is an important cultural property that represents early Edo period architecture.
-The view of Tokyo Tower from this gate is spectacular, and many tourists take photos from this vantage point.
+Within the temple grounds stand historic structures including the Daimon gate and the Sangedatsu-mon gate.
+The Sangedatsu-mon is an Important Cultural Property that preserves early Edo-period architectural style.
+The view of Tokyo Tower looking up from this gate is spectacular, and many tourists take photographs from this spot.

-Tokyo Tower was built as a symbol of Japan’s post-war reconstruction and economic growth, and it continues to be loved by many people today.
-With its beautiful views from the observation decks and the surrounding attractions, it’s a place worth visiting.
-Be sure to visit Tokyo Tower and its surrounding spots to experience its charm.
-As a bridge connecting the past, present, and future, Tokyo Tower will continue to shine brightly.
+Tokyo Tower was built as a symbol of Japan’s postwar recovery and economic growth, and it continues to be loved by countless people today.
+With beautiful views from its observation decks and plenty of nearby attractions to explore, it is a destination well worth visiting.